What is hacktivism?

 From Anonymous to Omega, here’s everything you need to know about hackers with a conscience

-Elsewhere, hacktivists have previously relied on data theft to expose sensitive files or records belonging to a target publicly over the internet - a method typically deployed to expose targets with something to hide, such as large corporations or governments.
-Prominent targets have also included donors to political campaigns, or individuals alleged to have evading tax.
+Hacktivists were also known for conducting data theft to expose sensitive files, or sharing records of a target over the internet, typically to take down senior figures at large companies or governments.
+These have included donors to political campaigns or individuals alleged to have avoided paying tax.

 What makes Anonymous unique is that it has no formal membership, controlling body or internal structure.
 Anyone can participate in its operations at will, and the targets and attack vectors it picks are determined by popular consensus amongst its members and fans.
 In its early days, Anonymous wasn't overly focused on political or ideological issues, preferring instead to target internet personalities that its members felt needed to be taken down a peg or two.